cyber-rhythms/cmu-36-705-intermediate-statistics-fall-2016/README.md

 Remarks:

-homework-assignments - at the time of download, these links were all broken.
+`/assigment-questions` - at the time of download, the links to the PDDs were all broken.
 These were located at Studocu.com.
-It can be attested with a high degree of confidence that these are indeed the ones which were supposed to be available for download from the course page.
+It can be attested with a high degree of confidence that these are indeed the ones which were supposed to be available for download from the course page, as they correspond to the questions instructor goes through on the board.

-practice-exams - similarly downloaded from Studocu.com
+'/practice-exams` - similarly downloaded from Studocu.com